MickDuprez/EclRX/ECL/README.md

 To install/create package for distribution (will put built binaries and lib's in a 'package' folder in the ecl source folder)
 >nmake install

+After installation, add the ECL home folder to the PATH Environment variable so VS and CAD can find it.

 ## Running the plugin
 Build the plugin as you would any other ARX/BRX being sure to fix the inlude and lib directories so that VS can find ECL.